Last Updated on July 7, 2023 by Rebecca Lake

 The best place to keep sinking funds is a liquid savings account that offers convenient access and a high interest rate.
 Online banks can offer competitive APYs for savers and you can easily link them to accounts at a brick-and-mortar bank.

-How to track sinking funds?
+How to track sinking funds for beginners?

 How much money should be in a sinking fund?